PSP-Archive/unofficial-gpSP-kai/README.md

 TempGBA is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
 The speed, as far I could see back when I used gpSP is about the same.

 As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches).
 I use GU all the time though, and have yet to find a game that has any problem with it.
+Usually the difference in the many version of emulator comes down to game compatibility.
+Sometimes game rom load better on gpsp, sometimes they run better on tempgba.
+Sometimes rom may even work on one and not the other.
+I know that tempgba doesn’t have the option for full screen 16:9 aspect ratio.
+Uo Gpsp Kai offers full screen but the image is extremely pixelated.
+At the end, it’s comes down to personal preferences.
+I can’t stand seeing the black borders so I alway use emulator that allow for full screens, even if it means that the images is stretched and pixelated.

 ## Change log